September 19, 2019

 Symptoms and Medications

-Treatment for Sjogren’s focuses on relieving symptoms and it depends on the person which is most bothersome.
+Therapy for Sjogren's focuses on relieving symptoms, and it depends on which symptoms are most bothersome for the individual.
 Some examples of how compounding pharmacists can help with typical symptoms are explored below.

 The meaning of autologous is that the donor and the recipient are the same person.
 The eye drops in this case are made from your own blood.